 Purpose: In this section, you will review your curriculum changes and improvements and assessment plans and findings.
-If your Program, Department or Unit does not have a curriculum component, please put N/A. You should reference the Assessment Completion Report, Curriculum Update Report, CurricUNET META, and Takstream.
-If you have questions about curriculum or assessment, please contact Clifton Coleman, Curriculum and Assessment Specialist, ccoleman@peralta.edu.
+If your Program, Department or Unit does not have a curriculum component, please put N/A. You should reference the Assessment Completion Report, Curriculum Update Report, Curriculum Curriculum Curriculum or assessment, please contact Clifton Coleman, Curriculum and Assessment Specialist, ccoleman@peralta.edu.